 Advanced editing options

-Click the Advanced Options button on the Feature Access tab to configure the following additional options related to editing data through a feature service:
+Click the Advanced Options button at the bottom of the Capabilities tab to configure the following additional options related to editing data through a feature service:

-- Create version for each option affects the behavior of sync-enabled feature services that contain versioned data.
-The default option is Downloaded Map.
-Keep this option enabled if you want to generate a version each time a map containing the feature service is taken offline.
-If instead you want a version generated for each user who downloads the map, enable the User option.
-For an explanation of the use of versioned data in offline maps, including these options, see Offline maps and versioned data.
+- The Create version for each downloaded Map option in both the Traditional Versioned Sync and Branch Versioned Sync sections affects the behavior of sync-enabled feature services that contain versioned data.
+When you enable this option on the feature service, a replica version is created each time a user downloads a map that contains this feature service.
+For an explanation of the use of versioned data in offline maps, including these options, see Offline maps and traditional versioned data.

 - Filter web content prevents input of unsupported HTML entities or attributes.
 This option is enabled by default and, unless your editors require the ability to input these unsupported HTML entities, do not disable Filter web content.
-Disabling this option allows a user to enter any text into the input fields, which exposes the service to potential cross-site scripting (XSS) attacks.
+Disabling this option allows a user to enter any text into the text boxes, which exposes the service to potential cross-site scripting (XSS) attacks.

 Configure multiple tiers of access